gravitational/teleport/docs/3.0/architecture.md

    trying to log into "node", the `tsh` tool will establish HTTPS connection to the proxy "p" and authenticate before it will be given access to "node".

-All user interactions with the Teleport cluster are done via a proxy service.
+All user interactions with the Teleport cluster are done though a proxy service.
 It is recommended to have several of them running.

 When you launch the Teleport Proxy for the first time, it will generate a self-signed HTTPS